 - Every student in our nation’s schools shall study music as part of the core curriculum.

-- All school music programs shall be balanced, comprehensive, and sequential, as defined in the National Standards for Music Education and shall be provided with resources as defined in the Opportunity-to-Learn Standards for Music.
+- All school music programs shall be balanced, comprehensive, and sequential, as defined in the new 2014 Music Standards and shall be provided with resources as defined in the Opportunity-to-Learn Standards for Music.

 - All music instruction shall be delivered by well-prepared professional music educators, each of whom meets state requirements.